Skip to main content

 Safety Training

-Before lab workers are granted unescorted access to laboratory areas, they shall successfully complete Lab Safety Training as offered/managed by OLFS.
-The Lab Safety Training requirement does not apply to students enrolled in laboratory courses, unless the student is considered a lab worker as defined above.
-However, the teaching laboratory instructor, teaching assistant, and/or classroom laboratory manager is still responsible for conveying the necessary information for students to work safely.
-Lab Safety Refresher Training is required annually.
+Before lab workers are granted unescorted access to laboratory areas, they shall successfully complete all required safety training as offered/managed by the OLFS.
+The safety training requirement does not apply to students enrolled in laboratory courses, unless the student is considered a lab worker as defined above.
+However, the teaching laboratory instructor, teaching assistant, and/or classroom manager is still responsible for conveying the necessary information for students to work safely.

 Chemical Hygiene Plan